What is the S.T.E.P.S. Program®?

-S.T.E.P.S. is an evidence-based nutrition therapy protocol designed by licensed dietitian-nutritionist Miriam Wiener, MS, MPH, to help women and girls transition from the Standard American Diet (S.A.D.) in order to manage — or even reverse — chronic health conditions such as weight-loss resistance, diabetes, and PCOS.
-Thousands of women have benefited from The S.T.E.P.S.
-Program® since its inception in 2010.
+S.T.E.P.S. is an evidence-based nutrition therapy protocol designed by licensed dietitian-nutritionist Miriam Wiener, MS, MPH, to help clients transition from the Standard American Diet (S.A.D.) in order to manage — or even reverse — chronic health conditions impacted by weight-loss resistance.

 Do you make meal plans?

-We provide an individualized S.T.E.P.S. meal plan for every private client and a monthly meal plan subscription for the general public.
+Yes, we provide an individualized meal plan for every private client and a monthly meal plan subscription for the general public.
 If you’d like to get an idea of what our meal plans look like you can download a free meal plan here.

 Do you accept insurance?

-Our licensed dietitians at S.T.E.P.S.
-Nutrition Group are in-network with Blue Cross and Blue Shield (BCBS), United Healthcare, and Aetna.
-If your insurance plan covers MNT but we are out-of-network, we will assist you in the reimbursement process by providing a “superbill” to submit to your insurance provider.
+If your plan covers medical nutrition therapy but we are out-of-network, we will assist you in the reimbursement process by providing a “superbill” to submit to your insurance provider.
 However, full payment will be due at the time of service.

-Our one-to-one programs are individualized and not everyone requires the same services or support.
-Once we’ve completed your initial assessment and a S.T.E.P.S.
-Strategy Call to get a better idea of your needs and insurance coverage, we will provide a Good Faith Estimate (GFE) to outline the exact details we suggest to help achieve your goals.
+Fees for our customized meal plans are listed here.
+Fees for our lab tests are listed here.
+Our private Jump-Start fees are customized — once we’ve completed your S.T.E.P.S.
+Strategy Call and reviewed your insurance coverage, we will provide a Good Faith Estimate (GFE) to outline the exact details we suggest to help achieve your goals.

 Where are you located?

 S.T.E.P.S.
 Nutrition Group is a virtual nutrition practice.
-Our team of licensed healthcare providers lives in the United States and works virtually with women and girls in the United States.
-Miriam Wiener, MS, MPH, lives in Los Angeles and facilitates an online program with women and girls from around the world.
+Our licensed healthcare providers live in the United States and work virtually with women and girls in the United States.
+Miriam Wiener, MS, MPH, lives in Los Angeles and facilitates an online group program with women from around the world.

 I live in a different state.
 Can we still work together?

-We are licensed and/or certified to practice in 46 states including California, Florida, Arizona, New York, New Jersey, Pennsylvania, Connecticut, Massachusetts, Illinois, Texas, and most others.
+We are licensed to practice in most U.S. states.
 If there are any licensing restrictions in your state, we will let you know prior to our initial meeting.

 I live outside of the United States.
 How can I work with you?